alextanhongpin/architecture-decision-records/backend/012-use-metrics.md

 - percentile
 - rate

+How do we create the dashboard?
+If we have 100 endpoints, do we create a dashboard for each endpoints metrics?
+Probably nope, can we show the metric by the app and then allow granular searchinng?

+### SQL

+We can do the same for all clients like sql or redis etc.

 ### Client side

 Above we implement it for server side calls.
 We can do the same for client side calls